Whoever said that bulls “enter a ring” had never been inside a ring with a bull.

 My epiphany, which was a little melancholy at first, was slowly replaced by a feeling that I was standing exactly where I needed to be standing, exactly where I said that I would be standing.
 It was a feeling of exhilarating competence.

-As it turns out, the Running of the Bulls is a real test.
-Not a test of courage or insanity—anyone can do this – but a test of who you really are on the inside.
+As it turns out, the Running of the Bulls at San Fermin is indeed a real test.
+Making the run is not a test of courage or insanity—anyone can do this.
+Instead, it’s an integrity check of who you really are on the inside.

 I’ll say it again: anyone can run with the bulls.
 Many have; I’ve read their blog entries.
 The real test comes from deep inside, particularly when you are running alone.

-The test at San Fermin is choosing your starting point along the run course.
-You have 825 meters (a little over half of a mile) to make some pretty serious decisions.
-The main objective is to finish the run, hopefully with limbs still attached, and then enter into the bullring with the bulls.
-Where you begin is completely up to you – choose carefully.
 If you watch closely in videos of the run, some people don’t run 20 meters before jumping to the sides to hug a wall.
 Others begin running so far in advance of the bulls that they never even see one.
-Technically later, all can still claim that they “ran with the bulls.”
+Technically later, all can still claim that they “ran with the bulls in Pamplona.”

-But do you want the experience to soak into your core, or just some surface-level bragging rights?
+But do you want the true experience at a core level, or are you just after some surface-level bragging rights?
 I saw people doing both.

 Read Part 2: Running of the Bulls in Pamplona 2015.